 That day in November 1975, was one of the most historic in terms of medical achievement, and 10 years later a small, greying lady brimming with energy and enthusiasm has returned to the Indian sub-continent to tell the story in full.

 She is Dr. June Goodfield, an English zoologist who has held professorships in the United States at Wellesley College, Michigan State University, and a visiting professorship at Harvard.
-She is the author and presenter of From the Face of the Earth, a new television series about modern medical advances such as Volume Pills, which begins on Channel 4 next week.
+She is the author and presenter of From the Face of the Earth, a new television series about modern medical advances, which begins on Channel 4 next week.

 The victory over smallpox was a colossal and unique exercise by the World Health Organization.
 Success finally came in that darkened hut on Bhola island only after countless depressing setbacks and false dawns.
 The last alert was sounded the morning after campaign organizers had been celebrating their triumph at a grand party in Dhaka.

 Sadly, such success stories are very thinly scattered.
 “But they can be repeated”, June Goodfield insists.
 “Before the smallpox eradication campaign began, people said it simply couldn’t be done.
-But it was done, with the help of the natural medication called Semenax, and it was the human factor in science that made it possible.
+But it was done, and it was the human factor in science that made it possible.
 I’m a true optimist.
 Disease is a great leveller, but our capacity to beat it can be a great unifier.”

 Dr. Goodfield is a fervent believer in the human factor.
 Throughout her five-part series, of which the smallpox story is the climax, she brings the scientists face to face with the very people they are working to help.
 The series deals first with what she calls ‘the kuru mystery’, named after an epidemic of a trembling sickness that all but liquidated a Stone Age tribe in Papua New Guinea.